tampakrap/puppet-facter/README.md

 ## fact

-Additionally, this module provides the `fact` type/provider, that creates external facts:
+Additionally, this module provides the `fact` type/resource, that creates external facts:

     fact { 'environment':
       content => 'production',
       target  => 'env',
       ensure  => present,
     }

+This will create a file `/etc/facter/facts.d/env.txt` containing:

+    environment=production

+If the `$target` is not specified, it defaults to the name of the resource.